MicrosoftDocs/win32/desktop-src/direct3d9/vertex-pipeline.md

 ---
-Description: 'This is a list of advanced topics that are implemented by vertex processing.' ms.assetid: 'd0a559ff-4470-42a5-878b-125e1cdc1b9a'
+Description: This is a list of advanced topics that are implemented by vertex processing. ms.assetid: d0a559ff-4470-42a5-878b-125e1cdc1b9a
-title: 'Vertex Pipeline (Direct3D 9)'
+title: Vertex Pipeline (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Vertex Pipeline (Direct3D 9)